 Roya Mahboob is a serial entrepreneur and one of the first female CEOs in her home country, Afghanistan.
 As CEO of the Digital Citizen Fund, Roya focuses on digital literacy to bridge the gap between education and the job markets.
 Digital Citizens Fund has 16,000 graduates from its 13 digital classrooms and has incubated ten female startups.
-Roya is currently in development with the Afghan government to build STEM schools in Afghanistan to unlock new opportunities for female entrepreneurs in hard-to-reach places using airspace and blockchain technology.
-An initiative of the Digital Citizen Fund, Roya is also the founder and coach of the world-renowned Afghan Girls Robotics Team known as the Afghan Dreamers.
+Roya is also the founder and coach of the world-renowned Afghan Girls Robotics Team known as the Afghan Dreamers.

 Roya has received several awards including Time’s 100 Most Influential People in 2013, the 2014 Tribeca Disruptive Innovation Award, The 2015 Advancement of Gender Equality through Education Award, Young Leader of World Economic Forum, 2018 Wonder Women 2018, 2019 Education Award Winner, and the prestigious Presidential Leadership Scholarship.